tamaragevorgyan/gettyimages-api/README.md

 ### Current Version

-Connect is currently on version 3, as indicated by the base URI:
+Connect is currently on version 3, as indicated by the base URI

     https://connect.gettyimages.com/v3/